 The Greene County General Hospital Lab is available 24 hours a day, 7 days a week for emergency and inpatient needs.
-For outpatient studies, the lab is available from 7 a.m. to 8 p.m., seven days a week.
+For outpatients, the lab is available from 7 a.m. to 8 p.m., seven days a week.
 The lab is closed on holidays for outpatient services.

+A simple blood test can detect lead poisoning.
 You have likely heard of the negative impact of lead in children.
-It can also be detrimental to adults.
-Adult lead exposure can result in mood disorders, memory loss, decline in mental functioning, and other symptoms.
+It can also be detrimental to adults; leading to mood disorders, memory loss, decline in mental functioning, and other symptoms.

 Many common hobbies can lead to significant lead exposure including firearms and ammunition, small engines, construction, and welding.
-Talk to your doctor about lead testing today.
+The GCGH lab offers lead testing so talk to your provider about ordering this test if feel you have been exposed.

 Student Athletes: Sickle Cell Trait Testing